HOW TO GET STARTED

 Always check the bottom of the frame rails.
 Excessive curb-hopping will grind the bottom of the rails, altering the chassis performance.
 While some scraping is inevitable, if the tubes feel like a “D” when you put your fingers on them, the chassis may be overly worn.

 Does the kart look well maintained?
-Cleanliness and attention to detail generally means that the previous owner took good care of the kart.
+Cleanliness and attention to detail generally mean that the previous owner took good care of the kart.
 A kart with excessive oil, dirt, or tape on it may be hiding cracks and scrapes that would otherwise stand out.

 Does the owner have extra spare parts to sell you, or are spare parts readily available?
 Some less popular brands, especially ones produced overseas, can be difficult and overly pricey to maintain if the manufacturer doesn’t have a US dealer network.